markuspf/jupyter-kernel-gap/README.md

     jupyter console --kernel gap
 ```

+Either the `gap` executable needs to be in your PATH or you have to set the environment
-Note that this kernel requires you to set the environment variable `JUPYTER_GAP_EXECUTABLE` to a valid gap executable or `gap.sh` script, it also depends on the package [json](https://github.com/gap-packages/json) in a recent version.
+variable `JUPYTER_GAP_EXECUTABLE` to a valid gap executable.

-If you want to use the `JUPYTER_DotSplash` function, you will need `graphviz` installed and in the path.
-If you want to use `JUPYTER_TikZSplash`, you will need a `TeX` installation including the `TikZ` packages with `pdflatex` and and `pdf2svg` installed.
+If you want to use the `JUPYTER_DotSplash` function, you will need `graphviz` installed
+and in the path.
+If you want to use `JUPYTER_TikZSplash`, you will need a `TeX` installation
+including the `TikZ` packages with `pdflatex` and and `pdf2svg` installed.